across the world

 Skip the unnecessary expenses: Whether it is wining and dining a client or attending that annual conference for the fifth year in a row, law firms should eliminate unnecessary expenditures that do not necessarily yield a return on their investment and produce new clients.

-Defer executive compensation: Partnership bonuses or salaries are generally large sums of cash that law firms shell out each year.
+Defer executive compensation: Partnership bonuses or salaries are generally law firm’s cash flow shell out each year.
 Consider including deferment language in your partnership agreements so your firm leadership can truly lead by helping the firm stay afloat as opposed to cashing in.

 Get the money upfront: Many firms handle a wide variety of contingency cases.
 But, where ethics and compassion allow, consider requesting that your clients invest in their litigation by requesting a deposit for costs and fees that can be billed against for your services and the costs of litigation.